-11.1.1.6 Power System Modelling
+11.1.1.5 Power System Modelling

 DIgSILENT PowerFactory is used to model and simulate the electrical distribution network and analyse load flows for development planning, contingency planning, and protection studies.
 The PowerFactory database contains detailed connectivity and asset rating information.
 To ensure ongoing accuracy, the model is manually updated every quarter to include recently commissioned network assets and augmentations.
 Model updates are regularly distributed to design consultants to ensure consistency for commissioned studies.
+Additional licenses have been added to Power Factory system to support increased use of the system.

-11.1.1.7 Cable Rating Modelling
+11.1.1.6 Cable Rating Modelling